 We are all exposed to stress, now probably more than ever before, so the key to staying well is to do things that help your body recover from stress better.
 One effective way you can do that happens to be an activity that has been used for centuries – meditation.

 I first learned about meditation 20 years ago when I was a naturopathic medical student.
-Since then, and as I continued to research stress, I have read study after study indicating the benefits of meditation including: improved mood; decreased anxiety; better sleep; decreased risk of heart attack; and perhaps most exciting, nerve healing (which was previously thought to be not possible in adults), which can result in higher IQ and creativity.
+Since then, and as I continued to research stress, I have read study after study indicating the benefits of meditation including: improved mood; decreased anxiety; better sleep; decreased risk of heart attack; and perhaps most exciting, nerve healing (which was previously thought to be not possible in adults), resulting in higher IQ and creativity.

 So I recently decided it was time for me to participate in a mindfulness and meditation course and experience the benefits first hand.
 There are many meditation courses available now, including some online programs – but I decided that I would prefer an in-person group class.
 I found one at a local park called Avalon Preserve; an 8-week Mindfulness Based Stress Reduction (MBSR) course, as developed by Jon Kabat-Zinn at the University of Massachusetts Medical School in 1979.
-I’m excited to get started and share my insights with you.
+I’m excited to share my experiences and insights with you.

 What Is the Difference between Mindfulness and Meditation?